syed-khuzema-ali/MailEnum/README.md

-# MailEnum
+# MailExtracter
-MailEnum is a Python‑based email enumeration utility designed strictly for educational and authorized security research.
+MailExtracter is a Python‑based email Extraction utility designed strictly for educational and authorized security research.
 It is intended for ethical hacking practice in controlled and legally permitted environments only.
 <!-- PROJECT HEADER -->
-<h1 align="center">📧 MailEnum – Email Enumeration Tool</h1>
+<h1 align="center">📧 MailExtracter – Email Extraction Tool</h1>

 <p align="center">
-  A Python-based educational utility for understanding email enumeration techniques in authorized and controlled environments.
+  A Python-based educational utility for understanding email Extraction techniques in authorized and controlled environments.
 </p>

 ---

 ## 📘 Overview
-MailEnum is a lightweight, Python-powered tool created for **educational cybersecurity training** and **authorized security research**.
-It offers a structured way to study how email enumeration works, emphasizing responsible and permission-based testing practices.
+MailExtracter is a lightweight, Python-powered tool created for **educational cybersecurity training** and **authorized security research**.
+It offers a structured way to study how email Extraction works, emphasizing responsible and permission-based testing practices.

 ---

 ## ⚠️ Legal Disclaimer

 ### **Important Notice**
-MailEnum is intended strictly for:
+MailExtracter is intended strictly for:

 - Educational learning
 - Ethical hacking training